shoams12/Convert-audio-to-musical-notes/README.md

-# Convert-audio-to-musical-notes
-This is a fullstack project and was my first experiment in Machine learning model training.
-The project's purpose is to get an audio file as input from the user and convert it into musical notes, the user will get to download the piece.
+# Convert Audio To Musical Notes
+🎵 A Fullstack Project for Music Enthusiasts 🎶

+This project transforms an audio file into musical notes, providing an interactive way for users to understand and recreate musical compositions.

+-Project Overview-

-The project should be recognized as a learning opportunity rather than a finalized product.
+This was my first venture into machine learning model training, combining backend expertise with frontend design to create a user-friendly application.
+The project is intended as a learning opportunity, showcasing concepts rather than being a production-ready product.

+Key features include:

+Input: Upload an audio file (e.g., .mp3, .wav).

+Processing: A trained ML model extracts musical features.

+Output: Downloadable musical notes in a standard format (PDF).

-The dataset and metadata are only an example to the real ones and to get the model accuracy of about 68% I had to use about 1200 audio files.
+Note: The dataset and metadata used are examples, and the model's current accuracy is approximately 68%, trained on a dataset of 1,200 audio files.